ON THIS PAGE

 See Also

-Example: Configuring a Consistent IP Address for the Management Interface Using Configuration Groups
+Example: Use Configuration Groups to Configure a Consistent IP Address for the Management Interface

-Optionally, for consistent access to the primary Routing Engine, you can configure an additional IP address and use this address for the management interface regardless of which Routing Engine is active.
+Another option for consistent access to the primary Routing Engine is to configure an additional IP address.
+You then use this address for the management interface regardless of which Routing Engine is active.
 This additional IP address is active only on the management interface for the primary Routing Engine.
 During switchover, the address moves to the new primary Routing Engine.

 is assigned to fxp0